zeditor01/cdc_examples/C013_LDAP.md

 [Back to README.md and Table of Contents.](README.md)

 # Securing CDC with TLS and LDAP
-This chapter covers authentication and encryption solutions for CDC
+This chapter covers authentication and authorisation solutions for CDC

 Ooops.
 This article hasn't been written yet.